How Often You Should Mask, Exfoliate, Wear SPF, and More

 A skincare to-do list can feel overwhelming, especially for those types that enjoy dipping their toes into all sorts of serums and creams.
 Most of us have a daily routine down pat, but what about those weekly, monthly, and even yearly check-ins and treatments that we know we should be doing at some point, but just don’t know when or how often?
 Enter: our handy skincare calendar.
 Whether you screenshot it, bookmark it, or set reminders on your phone—this is your guide to how often you should be doing these skincare practices.

-Sunscreen isn't just for summer—you should be wearing some sort of SPF everyday.
+Sunscreen isn't just for summer—you should be wearing some sort of SPF everyday (we recommend our Guards Up Daily Mineral Sunscreen which also protects against environmental and electronic pollution).
 The sun's UV rays can cause damage to your skin year-round, leading to cancer and premature aging.

 Fun fact: Our skin sheds about 500 million cells per day.
 Unless we exfoliate on a regular basis, those dead cells build up on the outer layer of our skin pretty quickly.
 As a rule of thumb, aim to exfoliate 2-3 times per week unless you have dry or sensitive skin.
 If that’s the case, start with just one weekly exfoliation.
 Always err on the side of caution with exfoliation.
 Too much can damage your acid mantle, which basically throws your skin off balance—depleting moisture and potentially causing irritation.